Quasa

 Often, the implementation of automation begins with finding a professional team that selects tools and develops a solution.
 This step is correct, but it should not be the first.

-Service application for automation testing is a software verification process that involves performing functions and steps such as startup, initialization, execution, analysis, and output automatically through the use of tools.
+Automation testing is a software verification process that involves performing functions and steps such as startup, initialization, execution, analysis, and output automatically through the use of specialized tools.

 From the very beginning, you need to decide for what it is worth implementing automation and to what extent.
 A well-designed strategy will allow you to experience all the benefits of test automation, namely: